microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_datadog/_index.md

 ## Prerequisites

 - As mentioned, this scenario starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
-For this scenario, as can be seen in the screenshots below, we will be using a Google Cloud Platform (GCP) instance that has been already connected to Azure Arc and is visible as a resource in Azure.
+For this scenario, as can be seen in the screenshots below, we will be using an Azure VM that has been already connected to Azure Arc and is visible as a resource in Azure.

     ![Screenshot of Azure Portal showing Azure Arc-enabled server](./01.png)